openenergysolutions/openfmb.docs/docs/adapter/protocol-plugins/dnp3/master.md

     name: DynamicTestKind_testing
 ```

-## Control profiles
+## Control Profiles

 OpenFMB control profiles are translated to DNP3 binary and analog output
 commands.
 All commands are executed with a Direct Operate function code
 (`0x05`).

-A `command-order` list is used to prior every command referenced in the detailed
+A `command-order` list is used to priortize every command referenced in the detailed
 mappings.
 The first element in the list has the highest priority, and will be
 sent first to the outstation.

 The `tolerance-ms` parameter is used to specify the tolerance for schedule
 parameters.
-See the [Scheduling](../../misc/scheduling.md) page for more details.
+See [Scheduling](../../misc/scheduling.md) for more details.

 ### Boolean

 Boolean values in control profiles can be mapped to one or more DNP3 commands.
 A
-list of commands is specified for when the boolean value is both true and false.
+list of commands is specified for when the Boolean value is both true and false.

 The possible commands are either Control Relay Output Block (`g12v1`) or an
 Analog Output command (`g41v1`, `g41v2`, `g41v3`, `g41v4`).